Skip to content

 What makes Sounding Sails-native

-Sounding is designed as a Sails hook first and a CLI second.
+Sounding is implemented as a Sails hook and exposed on sails.sounding.

 • optional config/sounding.js when you need overrides